openshift-pipelines/pipeline-service/DEVELOPMENT.md

 ## GitOps

 Argo CD is by default installed on both clusters.
-Alternatively it can be installed afterwards by running the following:
+Alternatively, it can be installed afterward by running the following:

 ```bash
 KUBECONFIG=/path-to/config.kubeconfig ./local/argocd/setup.sh